JenushanthAts/OpenFlow-Statistics-Collection/README.md

 ![alt text](https://github.com/JenushanthAts/OpenFlow-Statistics-Collection/blob/master/mytopology.png?raw=true)
 This is my custom-topology .

 The topology is completely written in python.
-Look at my code , here I have choosen one OVS-SWitch , 2 wireless-access points and 5 stations which can able to move(mobility) , then run the code in another tab.
+Look at my code , here I have choosen one OVS-Switch , 2 wireless-access points and 5 stations which can able to move(mobility) , then run the code in another tab.

 ```
 sudo python3 Custom_topology_mobility.py